mrhsce/IslahwebNewsReader/README.md

 	- use flat colors for the application
 	- make the activity appear and then fill the list views and use waiting animations if necessary
 	- when user clicks on the image of a news enters a loading screen and download the image and resumes the main download thread the image should have the ability to be stored in the sdcard when users prompts and should be able to zoom and move around

+	Fourth phase(Feedback taking):
+	- view the comments in a view like Akharin khabar
+	- take comment from the user in the same view
+	- allow the user to rate the post
+	- all these features are only available when the user is online

 	First phase: ✔